estellederrien/vue-starter-webpack-node-cli-4/README.md

 <br />

 ## What's in files ?
+-   <b>CONFIG.JSON</b> This is the app configuration , db connexion, ftp connexion, choosing dev or prod, etc ...<br>
 -   <b>SERVER.js</b> This is the node.js server: Includes the node.js params, node session module loading and the MIDDLEWARE and CRUDS web services loading. <br>
 -   <b>\SRC</b> : This is where you develop the front end vue.js application, this is basically the complete VUE.JS FRONT END application. <br>
 -   <b>\DIST</b> : This is where the built appears when you type NPM RUN BUILD, This is the final front end vue.js app ready for production.<br>